ghc-proposals/ghc-proposals/proposals/0000-unsatisfiable.rst

 be required to call ``unsatisfiable`` explicitly to produce a value of type ``Dict c``, defined by ``data Dict c where Dict :: c => Dict c``.

-Similarly, the pattern match coverage checker could remain ignorant of ``Unsatisfiable`` constraints.
-Instead the user could explicitly write a call to ``unsatisfiable``.
+Similarly, the pattern match coverage checker, functional dependency check, and missing methods warning could remain ignorant of ``Unsatisfiable`` constraints.

-The presence of an ``Unsatisfiable`` constraint in an instance context could allow the class methods to be omitted, with the compiler automatically inserting calls to ``unsatisfiable``.
-This seems like unnecessary magic, however, because the user can write explicit calls to ``unsatisfiable`` instead, and in the presence of ``-fdefer-type-errors`` it can matter whether a class method is defined or calls ``unsatisfiable``.
+Instead the user could explicitly write calls to ``unsatisfiable``.

 The proposed definition of ``unsatisfiable`` is levity-polymorphic, so it can be used directly at unlifted types.
 This is consistent with ``error``, but is not